 It forms when the prices consolidate for a while during a downtrend.

 During this period, price moves in the side ways direction. this is an indication for equal power between the buyers and sellers in the market.

-Price moves up and down between the support line and the resistance line forming a trading range during the pause in the trend leaving equal highs and lows.
-A break and close of candle below the support line confirms the Sell entry.
+Price moves between the support line and the resistance line forming a trading range with equal highs and lows.

 Let’s start with the illustration below;

-Therefore, your target point from entry point should be equal to the distance between the resistance and support line of the rectangle and your stop-loss slightly above your entry point.
+Therefore, your target point from entry point should be equal to the distance between the resistance and support line of the rectangle.

 Let;s take a look at the AUDNZD, 4-Hour chart below;